 Additionally, where user information is stored on a server accessible from the public domain, agencies should outline how information is protected but state that risk is ever-present on the web, and allow users to acknowledge acceptance via checkbox or similar.

-The Privacy Statement (refer to No 3 above) should comprehensively describe the collection of information.
+The Privacy Statement (refer to Principle 3) should comprehensively describe the collection of information.

 It should also describe the collection and use of all behind-the-scenes data, such as data collected for analytics purposes or data collected from cookies.